 She is happy to be approached to collaborate as a consultant or creative for events and and experiences (see PROJECTS).
 She has a particular insight into the complexity and potential of the performer within immersive spaces.
 She also draws on her experience as part of the team that created, curated and ran the iconic SHUNT LOUNGE nightclub (2006-10).

 This is bold, brilliant work.
 An almost orgiastic visual experience.

-An extraordinary piece of theatre.
 Radical.
 Original.
 Incredible.

 A very special and at times shocking piece - always brilliantly executed.